playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 On the other hand, Angular is fully funded and supported by Google.
 They build a substantial portion of their major websites on top of the framework and, as a result, have a vested interest in continuing and upkeeping development.
 Continuing the differences from React, the Angular core team maintains a slew of helper libraries that provide everything from an [HTTP call layer](https://angular.io/guide/http) to [form validation](https://angular.io/guide/forms-overview).

 Vue is often seen as the odd one out when talking about funding.
 Vue's development is driven by an independent team crowd-funded by a diverse pool of groups and individuals.
-However, while it's unclear how much money they bring in, it is clear that there are major contributors involved.
-Not only do they have a large open-source maintenance team, but they have sponsors from major organizations [like Alibaba, Baidu, Xiaomi, and more](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a).
+However, while it's unclear how much money they bring in, it is clear that there are significantly sized contributors involved.
+Not only do they have a sizable open-source maintenance team, but they have sponsors from major organizations [like Alibaba, Baidu, Xiaomi, and more](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a).

 Like Angular, the Vue core team consists of groups that work on a broad set of tooling.
 Everything from [the official routing library](https://router.vuejs.org/) to its two different global store libraries ([Vuex](https://vuex.vuejs.org/) and [Pinia](https://pinia.vuejs.org/)) and beyond are considered part of Vue's core.